nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 Hence, you will not be able to add a new contact with the same name as an existing contact.

 For example, if you already have a contact with name `John Doe`, you will not be able to add another contact with the same name `John Doe`.
+For two names to be considered the same, they must be identical in every way, and that includes casing, as well as whitespace in the middle of the name, etc.
-However, you may add another contact with name `John doe`, or `Alex John Doe`.
+Therefore, you may add another contact with name `John doe`, `John    Doe`, or `Alex John Doe`.
 You may also first modify the name of the existing contact.

 Should you need to make changes to an existing contact, use the `edit` command as explained below.